Mattresses are large, heavy, and often take two people to lift. Because of this, they can be a bit tricky to move.

 Luckily, a few simple strategies can make it easier to transport your mattress (without throwing out your back).
 We’ll share some tips and tricks for how to move a mattress yourself or with professional movers.

 1. Take Off Your Bedding

 Taking a few minutes to prep your mattress will make it easier to transport.
 Make sure you remove all of your bedding, including any mattress toppers.
 This will shed excess weight and make it easier to grip the mattress.

 Another important preparation strategy is to cover the mattress with a mattress protector.
 This will help keep your mattress clean and protect it from scratches, stains, and other wear and tear during the move.
-You could also invest in a dedicated “moving bag” for your mattress.
+You could also invest in a dedicated “mattress bag” for your mattress.

 Make sure you have a friend or partner to help you load and unload the mattress.